Ankush7Kumar/Ankush7Kumar/README.md

 - 👋 Hi, I’m Ankush
-- 👀 I’m interested in web as well as android development.
+- 👀 I’m interested in web as well as android development
 - 📫 Reach me on LinkedIn: https://ca.linkedin.com/in/ankushkumar7906

 <!---